The Program

 We partner with UNC’s Lineberger Comprehensive Cancer Center to address the unique needs of adolescent and young adults (AYAs) facing cancer.
 In 2015, this collaboration established UNC’s AYA Program as one of the first in the country with this focus.

-As part of this partnership, we fund the position of the program director and when we began, this was the program’s sole position.
-Because of the program’s impact and value, all subsequent positions have been picked up by Lineberger, other units or are self-funded.
+As part of this partnership, Be Loud! funds the position of the AYA program director, and when we began, this was the program’s sole position.
+Over the years, as the program has grown, Be Loud! has also provided seed funding for several other positions, and because of the program’s impact and value, all of these subsequent positions were picked up by Lineberger, other units, or are self-funded.

 Unprecedented support